opendatacube/datacube-core/docs/ops/dataset_documents.rst

 Traditionally :ref:`dataset-metadata-doc-eo` format was used to capture information about individual datasets.
-However there are a number of issues with this format, hence deprecation and move to :ref:`dataset-metadata-doc-eo3`.
+However there are a number of issues with this format, so it is now deprecated and we recommend everyone move to using :ref:`dataset-metadata-doc-eo3`.

 The format is determined by ODC using the ``$schema`` field in the document.
 Include an eo3 ``$schema`` for eo3 documents.
 If no schema field exists, it